Main navigation is closed

 “We would not have been able to obtain these vans within our operational budget.
 It is only through the donations of grateful patients that we are now able to offer an additional 4,000 mammograms to the community,” said David Proffitt, director of the Sentara Foundation.
 “These vans will service all the way from Williamsburg to northeast North Carolina.”

-“In 2015, I painted my boat pink, it was called the ‘Captain Cheryl’, and I donated it to different charities for breast cancer awareness,” said McLeskey, a prominent realtor in Hampton Roads and donor of the third mobile mammography van.
+“In 2015, I painted my boat pink, it was called the ‘Captain Cheryl’, and I donated it to different charities for breast cancer awareness,” said McLeskey, a prominent realtor in Hampton Roads.
 “I also painted my house light pink and the front door hot pink.
 I just had a passion for supporting women with breast cancer.”

 McLeskey became a strong advocate and philanthropist in the cancer community after her husband of 20 years, Wayne McLeskey, passed away from lymphoma of the small intestine on January 6, 2012.